 Myth # 5: You can clean fixtures with regular soap.

 Truth: Some fixtures can actually be damaged by the ingredients of traditional hand soap, like brass fixtures for instance.
 Brass fixtures should be cleaned with a mixture of lemons and baking soda to avoid tarnish and to still kill germs.
-Check with the product manual (if you still have it) for proper cleaning methods.
+Check the product manual (if you still have it) for proper cleaning methods.
 You can always test a cleaner on a non-visible side of the fixture for possible reactions.